 - Please visit music.utk.edu for a list of audition repertoire.

-- Apply to the UT School of Music via Acceptd as soon as possible or two weeks before your interview date.
+- Apply to the UT School of Music via Acceptd by February 1, 2021.

 - Complete your application at getacceptd.com